Peanut Butter Sandwich Cookies

 I also add a touch of heavy whipping cream, which gives it a more airy, fluffy texture:

-Whip that in until the buttercream is super smooth:
+Whip the heavy cream in until the buttercream is super smooth:

 Put the peanut butter buttercream into a piping bag, and pipe the filling onto half the cookies (make sure the cookies are completely cooled before doing this, otherwise the filling will melt):

-Place the remaining half of the peanut butter cookies on top of the frosted ones, and press gently with your fingertips:
+Place the remaining half of the peanut butter cookies on top of the frosted ones, and press each second cookie gently with your fingertips:

 Then, suck the remaining peanut butter buttercream from the piping bag.
 Just kidding.
 Although, my husband likes to pretend that’s a step in the recipe.